 Cam Mackenzie: Ideally, I’d just love to make sure that anything that comes on site isn’t just turned into gin.
 It’s turned into gin and something else that’s useful.
 I think we worked it out last week.
 We’ve done nearly 60 thousand jars of marmalade since we started the business.
 It’s a local girl here, Caroline Gray, who makes it and she uses a little four litre copper pot on her stove and she’s made nearly 60 thousand jars of marmalade.
 That’s great, we love it.
 I think it’s a really, really fun little side project for all of us, but it’s coming almost a major project within the business.

-James Atkinson: What else is coming up from an innovation point of view?
+James Atkinson: What else is coming up at Four Pillars Gin distillery from an innovation point of view?

 Cam Mackenzie: Look, there’s a whole lot of things that we’re playing with all the time.
 We’ve got this little still up here.
 It’s a little CARL still that’s 75 litres and it will make about 30 or 40 bottles of gin as good as their production stills.
 We’re constantly looking at new botanicals.
 We’ve also had a really great program of collaborations, whether that’s with chefs or bartenders or other distilleries.
 We did one a couple of years ago in Madrid.
 We made a gin with Santamania distillery.